DETAILED ACTION

 As to claim 14, Isaka teaches the system according to claim 10, wherein the biological sample is blood, plasma or serum (Isaka Para [0018]: blood, plasma, or serum samples).

-As to claim 15, Isaka teaches the system according to claim 12, wherein formula (II) with a correlation coefficient of R≥0.5 or R≥0.8, is used (Figure 4-L illustrates a correlation coefficient which is visually > 0.5 given its statistical significance; the Examiner notes that regression R values increase monotonically as a function of the number of variables used in the model; that is, adding additional variables would not decrease the R value in the linear regression; hence, hence, it is at once envisaged that a regression using the independent variable of Figure 4-L would also have similar predictive power, even if the regression coefficient involves additional independent variables).
+As to claim 15, Isaka teaches the system according to claim 12, wherein formula (II) is used with a correlation coefficient of R≥0.5 or R≥0.8 (Figure 4-L illustrates a correlation coefficient which is visually > 0.5 given its statistical significance; the Examiner notes that regression R values increase monotonically as a function of the number of variables used in the model; that is, adding additional variables would not decrease the R value in the linear regression; hence, hence, it is at once envisaged that a regression using the independent variable of Figure 4-L would also have similar predictive power, even if the regression coefficient involves additional independent variables).

 As to claim 17, Isaka teaches the system according to claim 12, wherein the explanatory variables further include the level of a factor selected from the group consisting of creatinine and cystatin C (Isaka Para [0053]: a level of serum creatine was used to provide at least some explanatory value for optimization), and